 Consolidated Statements of Operations.
-The following table summarizes the provisional fair values assigned to identifiable assets acquired and liabilities assumed, in thousands:
+The following table summarizes the fair values assigned to identifiable assets acquired and liabilities assumed, in thousands:

-January 17, Measuren 2023 Period Adjus eptember 30, 2023
+Septe ember 30, 2023

-Fair value of total cash consideration transferred \$ 39,787 \$ (560) 39,227
+Fair value of total cash consideration transferred \$ 39,227

 Estimated fair value of identifiable assets acquired and liabilities assumed:

-Cash and cash equivalents \$ 4,289 \$ - 5 4,289
+Cash and cash equivalents \$ 4,289

-Accounts receivable, net 5,681 203 5,884
+Accounts receivable, net 5,884

-Inventories 5,683 5,683
+Inventories 5,683

-Other current assets 179 179
+Other current assets 179

-Property, plant, and equipment 2,051 (11) 2,040
+Property, plant, and equipment 2,040

-Right-of-use assets 2,246 2,246
+Right-of-use assets 2,246

-Intangible assets 12,800 800 13,600
+Intangible assets 13,600

-Goodwill 18,089 (1,626) 16,463
+Goodwill 16,463

-Other assets 31 49 80
+Other assets 80

-Total assets acquired 51,049 (585) 50,464
+Total assets acquired 50,464

-Accounts payable 1,574 1,574
+Accounts payable 1,574

-Other accrued liabilities 1,170 824 1,994
+Other accrued liabilities 1,994

-Contract liabilities 1,662 287 1,949
+Contract liabilities 1,949

-Income taxes payable 1,447 (462) 985
+Income taxes payable 985

-Current portion of long-term operating lease liabilities 515 515
+Current portion of long-term operating lease liabilities 515

-Long-term operating lease liabilities 1,730 1,730
+Long-term operating lease liabilities 1,730

-Deferred tax liability 3,164 (674) 2,490
+Deferred tax liability 2,490

-Total liabilities assumed 11,262 (25) 11,237
+Total liabilities assumed 11,237

-Net assets acquired \$ 39,787 \$ (560) 39,227
+Net assets acquired \$ 39,227

 The establishment of the allocation to goodwill requires the extensive use of accounting estimates and management judgment.
 In accordance with ASC 805, the Company has up to one year from the acquisition date (referred to as the measurement period) to account for changes in the fair values of the identifiable assets acquired and the liabilities assumed in the acquired entity.
-As of the issuance of the condensed consolidated financial statements for the quarter ended December 31, 2023, the Company has not finalized its calculation of deferred tax assets or liabilities, income taxes payable, and the resulting adjustments to goodwill.
-The tax-related items will be finalized pending a consolidated analysis of the combined tax attributes of the Acquisition.
-If a change in any of these items is identified during the measurement period, the Company will record the cumulative impact of measurement period adjustments in the period the adjustment is identified.
+As of January 17, 2024 the measurement period is closed.